IsaacSinn/Gantry-LM/README.md

 Fine-tuned StarCoder2 3B language model to control an XY gantry with natural language commands by generating G-code.

+*More details in Research Paper.pdf and Research Poster.pdf*

 ## Goal and Gantry Setup

 The system operates on a 50cm x 50cm 2D plane: